 Most people agree that protecting their loved ones' lifestyle in the event of death is very important.
 So why do so many Americans adequately insure their possessions but inadequately cover their family's future?
 Consider what would happen to your dependents if they no longer had your income to rely on.
 Could they maintain their lifestyle?
 Life insurance can help secure the plans for your child's future such as college funding and medical expenses.
 Proceeds from a group term life insurance policy can also help supplement retirement income for a surviving spouse.

 Reimbursement Accounts

 Reimbursement Accounts

-CRI offers two different types of reimbursement plans, a health care reimbursement account plan and a dependent day care reimbursement account plan.
+CRI offers two different types of reimbursement plans, a health care reimbursement account plan (HCRA) and a dependent day care reimbursement account plan (DDCRA).
+The reimbursement plans are administered by Flores & Associates.